 The Ancient Kingdom Of Warri (Ale Iwere)

-With the arrival of the prince and adoption of the monarchy, the various independent Itsekiri communities coalesced to become one Kingdom under one king, Ogiame Iginuwa.
+With the arrival of the prince and adoption of the monarchy.
+All these various independent Itsekiri communities coalesced to become one Kingdom under one king, Ogiame Iginuwa.
 Thus the Itsekiri Kingdom of Warri was born.